jgoodson/fire-cb-2021-training/content/phylo1_module/intro2.md

 You should see that the majority of the sequences have the sequence "AAT, which indeed codes for an asparagine amino acid.

 **Q13) Which, if any, sequence code for something other than an asparagine?
 What amino acid(s) are coded for instead?
 Could this be the "South Africa variant"?
+Does this make sense given the date of any samples you find and the information from the CNBC article?
 (You can use a variety of methods to match up the codons to sequences.
 You might simply count lines and match them up to the original file.
 You might use `grep -n` to output line numbers, or a variety of other methods I will let you think up!)**

 ## Next steps